 How do I get the clothing allowance?

 If you get TAFDC now, you do not have to do anything to get the clothing allowance.
-In September, DTA will pay your family $200 for everyone in the family who is less than 19 and gets TAFDC.
-If you are not on TAFDC, apply by September 1.
-If you are given TAFDC, you will also get the clothing allowance for September.
+In late August or September, DTA will pay your family $350 for every child in the family who is less than 19 and gets TAFDC.

 What if we do not get TAFDC at all, can we get the clothing allowance?

-Apply for TAFDC before September 1.
+If you apply for TAFDC and get approved for September, you will get the clothing allowance.
 The income limits for TAFDC go up for the month of September.
 You may be able to get TAFDC for September, even if you could not get TAFDC before.
-If you can get TAFDC for September, you will also get the clothing allowance.